Prissila Howard: Early life

 Howard was born in Piura but she grew up in Lima.
 She studied and graduated in Human Resources and Business Administration in Universidad Peruana de Ciencias Aplicadas.

 Pageantry

 Miss Teenager Peru 2009

 In 2009, Howard joined the Miss Teenager Peru 2009 where she was awarded Miss Elegance and Best Runway.

 Miss Teen del Pacifico 2010

 In 2010, Howard won Miss Teen del Pacifico for that year.

 Miss Peru 2016

 Howard placed 1st Runner-up in Miss Peru 2016 while traditionally the 1st Runner-up represented her country at the Miss Grand International 2016 pageant in Westgate Las Vegas Resort & Casino in Las Vegas, Nevada.

 Miss Grand International 2016

 Howard represented Peru at Miss Grand International 2016 in Las Vegas on October 25, 2016, where she finished in the Top 10 semi-finalists.

 Miss Peru 2017

-Howard announced the winner for crowning Miss Peru 2017 pageant on September 12, 2017, and then competed at Miss Universe 2017.
+Howard was announced the winner of Miss Peru 2017 pageant on September 12, 2017, and then competed at Miss Universe 2017.